 After a conviction for domestic battery, you can lose custody of your children even if you don’t get sentenced to time in jail.
 That’s another reason to mount the strongest possible defense against these charges with the help of an experienced Bloomington domestic battery defense attorney.

-Contact a Bloomington Domestic Battery Attorney Today
+Contact a Bloomington Domestic Violence Attorney Today